-Area Statements and energy
+Area Statements and opportunity catchments

 These pages are being continuously updated, enabling stakeholders to get a better understanding of how Area Statements applies to their particular areas of work.